Nilges Draher LLC

 For example: the statute of limitations to file a disability discrimination claim under Ohio state law is six years, while a disability discrimination claim filed under federal law must be filed within 300 days.

-If you believe your rights were violated by your boss, contact our law firm today for a free case evaluation.
+If you believe your rights were violated by your boss, you should consider at least speaking with our experienced team.
+Contact our law firm today for a free case evaluation.

 There are many different types of employment law claims, so it depends on what kind of complaint you wish to file.
 Generally speaking, your employment law claim will either be filed under Ohio state law or under federal law.